otrv4/otrv4/otrv4.md

    keep the first 24 bytes of the generated `c` value to be used as a `nonce` in the next step.
 Refer to
    [Ring Signature Authentication](#ring-signature-authentication) for details.
-10. Attach the 'Prekey Message Indentifier' that is stated in the retrieved Prekey message.
+10. Attach the 'Prekey Message Identifier' that is stated in the retrieved Prekey message.
 11. Generate a 4-byte instance tag to use as the sender's instance tag.
     Additional messages in this conversation will continue to use this tag as